 Changemakers

 The Changemaker Network model is a whole-of-school community intervention supporting the National Inclusive and Safer Schools Partnership (NISSP) of the National Department of Basic Education.
 The intervention activates, provides capacity and supports the role of local Department of Education and school communities at large: learners, educators, community, volunteers, stakeholders.
-This project has been implemented within the Eastern Cape, KwaZulu-Natal, North West and Limpopo.
+This project has been implemented within the Eastern Cape, North West, Gauteng and Limpopo.

-The programmes can help guide learners that may be exposed to or experiencing violence to find coping skills, positive behavioural support, or peer-to-peer education.
+The programmes can help guide learners that may be exposed to or experiencing violence to find coping skills, positive behavioral support, or peer-to-peer education.

 Focus